 16. Trust is a prerequisite for use, but use itself becomes the mechanism that builds trust.

-17. This creates a strong cycle: when users begin to trust the system enough to use it, the use itself increases dependence on it and raises trust even further, forming an adoption spiral.
+17. This creates a strong loop: once users trust the system enough to use it, use itself increases dependence on it and raises trust even further, forming an adoption spiral.

 18. This cyclical nature is what makes combining the variables into a single factor logical, especially since the survey captures only a snapshot in time rather than the full dynamic process.